aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: certificate

       The server certificate.
-This is available with TLS connections, if the certificate is retrieved before the connection or the TLS session are closed, otherwise it is ``None``.
+This is available with TLS connections, if the certificate is retrieved before the connection or the TLS session is closed, otherwise it is ``None``.

    .. method:: close()